nirun-life/nirun/README.md

 > **Nirun** means **"Eternity"** in Thai.

-This is odoo module for new generation Health care provider.
+This is odoo modules for new generation Health care provider.

 [//]: # (addons)